 I recently shared with you guys that we had set a goal for ourselves just over twelve months ago to save $30,000 to build our new shed and study.
 I had an influx of people requesting for us to share how we did it, and as a self-proclaimed nerd and numbers girl, I am pretty excited to share this with you!

 Before I get started I wanted to clarify a few things – just so you know where this is coming at you from.
-We began our journey with no other debt other than our home loan.
+Jezz and I began our journey with no other debt other than our home loan.
 We don’t have credit cards, loans or any outstanding debt on things like cars or department stores!

 Everything I am sharing is our own experiences and opinions, but should you want any financial advice please seek this from a qualified financial adviser or institution.

-For us, rather than loaning money to get something we wanted then and there, we saved and saved so we didn’t have to pay dead money to a bank and wait a little longer to get there.
+For us, rather than loaning money to get something we wanted then and there, we chose to save and save.
+This way we didn’t have to pay dead money to a bank and wait a little longer to get there.
 I think it also makes you appreciate it a little more when you know you’ve worked really hard for something and stuck at a goal – so you know it’s really what you want!

-But without further ado, here are the five things I followed when trying to meet our little goal!
+But without further ado, here are the five things I followed when trying to meet our little goal to save 30k!

 Ha-ha sounds filthier than it is!
 I’m talking spreadsheets!!